doublesecretagency/craft-notifier/docs/events/types/assets/asset-deleted.md

 # When an asset is deleted

 Sends a notification when **an Asset has been deleted**.

-The trigger fires for both soft deletes (moved to the trash) and hard deletes alike.
-Restoring a deleted asset fires the separate [**"When an asset is restored"**](/events/types/assets/asset-restored) trigger.
+This trigger fires for both soft deletes (moved to the trash) and hard deletes.
+Restoring a deleted asset fires the separate [**"When an asset is restored"**](/events/types/assets/asset-restored) event.

 <!--@include: @/events/types/_volume-filters.md-->